jayheavner/lock-manager/README.md

      - Find and double-click the *Home Assistant* node
      - Enter your home assistant url and Access Token.
 To generate a long-lived access token,. go to your profile in Home Assistant, scroll to the botton, and click the *Create token* under the *Long-Lived Access Tokens* section.
      - Click *Done*

+   *Sometimes these nodes need to be opened and closed and redeployed at least once to work.
+I don't know why that is.
+If you see errors in node-red, try this.*

 8. Deploy